guanyingc/PS-FCN/README.md

 #### Q3: What should I do if I have problem in running your code?
 - Please create an issue if you encounter errors when trying to run the code.
 Please also feel free to submit a bug report.

+#### Q4: Where can I download the Gourd&Apple dataset and Light Stage Data Gallery used in the paper?
+- Gourd&Apple dataset is introduced in the paper [Photometric stereo with non-parametric and spatially-varying reflectance, Alldrin et al., CVPR 2008].
+You may try to download this dataset from [Alldrin's homepage](http://vision.ucsd.edu/~nalldrin/research/).
+However, it seems that this link is not working now.
+You may send an email to the authors for this dataset.
+You can download the Light Stage Data Gallery from http://vgl.ict.usc.edu/Data/LightStage/.
+To test PS-FCN on these two datasets, please first preprocess and reorganize the images in a way similar to DiLiGent benchmark.

 ## Citation
 If you find this code or the provided data useful in your research, please consider cite:
 ```